visaroy/ustat/README.md

 United Statistics of Metrics
 ### ⚛️ ustat
-for use in small Linux devices where only a shell is available or you don't want minimalistic bash script sends metrics to supported databases:
+for use in small Linux devices where only a bash or shell is available or you don't want to install Python, Ruby, Go etc.
+Minimalistic bash shell script sends metrics to supported databases:
 * influxdb
 * opentsdb *
 * prometheus *